arosas17/Election_Analysis/README.md

 ## Overview of Election Audit

-'Explain the purpose of this election audit analysis.

 A task was given by a Calarado Board of Elections employee in order to create a python program that may tally election result of a local congresstional election.

 The orginal design of this file was meant to obtain: